 My mom is here for a visit and we decided to take her to the best-named-town in Wyoming — Thermopolis.
 There are so many things to do in Thermopolis – it’s a great stop on a road trip to Yellowstone or as a destination on its own.

 In Thermopolis, WY, hot springs are the main draw, but there is so much more to do.

 It’s like a mini-Yellowstone out here, except way, way less people.
-And since the blue skies are broken up with rain storms throughout the day, we are happy to have hot spring pools, water slides, dinosaur museums, and a cozy cabin to play in.
+And since the blue skies were broken up with rain storms throughout the day, we were happy to have hot spring pools, water slides, dinosaur museums, and a cozy cabin to play in.